• Skip to primary navigation

 How to Make a Brachial Plexus Claim for Compensation

-You, as a parent, have the right to make a brachial plexus claim for compensation to ensure that your child’s needs are met and that you get justice for the injury caused to your baby during childbirth.
+As a parent, you have the right to file a lawsuit to make a brachial plexus claim for compensation.
+This ensures your child’s needs are met and that you get justice for the injury caused to your baby during childbirth.

-If you believe your medical caregivers made mistakes with lasting consequences, this claim may be justified.
+• This claim may be justified if you believe your medical caregivers made mistakes with lasting consequences.
 The first step you need to take is to speak to a lawyer as soon after the injury as possible.

-To win a claim and get compensation for your child, you need to prove several things.
+• You need to prove several things to win a claim and get compensation for your child.
 First, you’ll need to prove that your medical caregiver was responsible for your care and your child’s care before and during delivery.

 It may also come from a trial and a jury’s decision.
-This may happen if your lawyer does not accept a settlement or if the hospital denies any compensation.
+This may happen if your lawyer refuses a settlement or the hospital denies compensation.

 Either way, that compensation will go a long way toward helping your child live a better life.